Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/Assets/README.md

 	- 600% damage
 	- Larger blast radius, applies Cripple debuff

-Unlike the original MonsterVariants, all the Variants from this Variant pack can be made Unique, this means that the Variant will never participate in the VariantOverlapping shenanigans (No more Flamethrower Badass Lemurian)

-## Missing Variants

-The Following Variants are yet to be implemented.

 	Spectral Jellyfish (4% chance)
 	- 1 Dio's Best Friend
 	- 50% health